dvreeze/yaidom/README.rst

 * **Conceptually simple**

-  *  Few concepts to learn and understand
+  *  Few new concepts to learn and understand
   *  Also easy to implement
   *  Less ambitious than Scala's XML library and Anti-XML (no XPath-like support, no value equality)
   *  Leaves many hard parts to Java's JAXP, such as parsing and printing, but via easy to use wrappers